endlesspint8/endlesspint8.github.io/_posts/2017-10-13-on-the-hume-ility-of-beer-taste.md

 Though sweetness is not a feature of an object, much less something as conceptually complicated as beauty, we may still speak of these things because certain qualities in objects produce particular feelings.
 While nailing down issues of taste seem particularly difficult at first, especially in comparison to science, we soon realize it is not as difficult as we first expect.
 While the topics and discoveries of science appear to be on more solid foundations they are overthrown anew with each generation.
 Meanwhile the judgement of taste carry over from generation to generation, and if anything the passing of time helps to show and uncover even more clearly the genius of past times.

 As Hume birngs us closer to believing in the possibility of establishing a standard of taste he turns his attention to critics and how it is that some may be acclaimed for their expertise while others fall short.
 The difference in critical ability has to do with the extent of personal defects in the organs of the particular observer.
 In listing the many ways that a critic can be misled we have a window regarding the types of activities we can participate in to become more adept.
 The qualities are delicacy, practice, comparison, the freedom from prejudice, and the presence of good sense.

-[critical thinking as our own internal method for structuring data inputs]

 # The Ideal Critic